 Click here to download the 2013 Annual Report (Please be patient, will take a few minutes to load).

 Floodplain Development and Management

 Click here to view important floodplain development and management information for Transylvania County.

 Q: When is it necessary to obtain a building permit?

 A: A permit is required anytime work is being done involving the structure, plumbing, mechanical, electrical and signs.
 North Carolina State Building Code states: “No person, firm, or corporations shall erect, construct, enlarge, install, alter, repair, move, improve, remove, convert or demolish any building, structure, or service system without first obtaining a permit for such from the Building Department having jurisdiction.”
 A permit is also required whenever there is a commercial change of occupancy irregardless of whether alterations are planned or not.

 Q: Are plans required?

 A: Yes; For commercial provide two sets; three sets if Health Department review is required; and one additional set if a sprinkler system is required.
-One set of plans is required for conventionally framed homes.
 One set of sealed plans is required for timber frame, log, alternative construction methods, and architectural and engineered designed construction.
 One set of plans with the mark of an approved agency is required for modular construction.